 The national minimum wage was greater than the official poverty income level.

-Workers in the informal economy reported wages above the national minimum wage but reported other areas of labor laws, including limits on the number of hours worked, were not enforced.
+Workers in the informal economy reported wages above the national minimum wage but reported other labor laws, including limits on the number of hours worked, were not enforced.
+There was a sharp drop in demand for labor, with job advertisements in print media declining by 43 percent from 2019.
+Although manufacturing businesses dismissed only 363 persons, they furloughed many more, along with cutting pay and reducing work hours.

-The Ministry of Labor and Small Enterprise Development is responsible for enforcing labor laws related to minimum wage and acceptable conditions of work.
-The Occupational Safety and Health Agency enforced occupational safety and health and regulations.
+The Ministry of Labour is responsible for enforcing labor laws related to minimum wage and acceptable conditions of work.
+The Occupational Safety and Health Agency enforced occupational safety and health (OSH) regulations.
+Penalties were commensurate with those for similar crimes.
 Resources, inspections, and penalties appeared adequate to deter violations.
-The law provides a range of fines and terms of imprisonment for violations of the law, but despite these penalties, a number of violations occurred.
+The labor inspectorate faced a partial moratorium during the year because of COVID-19; however, inspectors conducted follow-up telephone and virtual meetings.

 The law establishes a 40-hour workweek, a daily period for lunch or rest, and premium pay for overtime.
 The law does not prohibit excessive or compulsory overtime.
 The law provides for paid leave, with the amount of leave varying according to length of service.
-Workers in the informal economy reported wages above the national minimum wage but reported other areas of labor laws, including the number of hours worked, were not enforced.
+Workers in the informal economy reported wages above the national minimum wage but noted that other labor laws, including on the number of hours worked, were not enforced.

 Domestic workers, most of whom worked as maids and nannies, are covered by labor laws.